AREEBAKAMIL/Employee-turnover-analysis-and-prediction/README.md

 # Employee-turnover-analysis_and_prediction
-In this repository, I analysed the employee turnover dataset using pandas and tried various supervised ML models to predict the occurrence of a turnover.
+In this repository, I analysed the employee turnover dataset using pandas and tried various supervised ML models, using scikit-learn, to predict the occurrence of a turnover.
 Finally, I compared the accuracy obtained from each model and trained the model which provided the highest accuracy.

 In the repository [Employee-turnover-analysis-using-SQL](https://github.com/AREEBAKAMIL/Employee-turnover-analyis-using-SQL/tree/main), I had analysed the employee turnover dataset, at a high-level, using SQL.
 However, the analysis using SQL did not provide sufficient information to determine the relationship between the occurrence of the turnover('event') and the remaining variables.